 Melanie George is a dance educator, choreographer, and scholar.
 She is the founder and director of Jazz Is… Dance Project, and Dramaturg and Audience Educator at Lumberyard Contemporary Performing Arts (formerly American Dance Institute).

 As an institutional and freelance dramaturg, she works closely with internationally recognized contemporary performing artists in the incubation of new works for the stage.
-For Lumberyard, she has contributed to projects by Susan Marshall & Company, Raja Feather Kelly, David Dorfman Dance, and Bebe Miller, among others.
+For Lumberyard, she has contributed to projects by Susan Marshall & Company, Raja Feather Kelly, David Dorfman Dance, Bebe Miller, and Urban Bush Women among others.
 As a freelance dramaturg and performance coach, she has worked with Morgan Thorson, Alice Sheppard/Kinetic Light, and Caleb Teicher & Company.

-In 2012, Melanie formed Jazz Is… Dance Project (JIDP).
+In 2012, Melanie founded Jazz Is… Dance Project (JIDP).
 As JIDP's director, she is a highly sought after teacher and choreographer, staging neo-jazz works on dancers throughout the United States.
 Her choreography spans concert dance, theatre, and vocal staging.
-Choreography commissions include works for universities in AZ, ID, MI, MD, OH, PA, and RI, Woolly Mammoth Theatre Company (2016 Helen Hayes Award Nominee for Outstanding Choreography), and the Gaylord National Christmas on the Potomac Launch Event.
+Choreography commissions include works for universities in AZ, ID, MI, MD, OH, PA, and RI, Woolly Mammoth Theatre Company (2016 Helen Hayes Award Nominee for Outstanding Choreography), and the launch of Gaylord National's Christmas on the Potomac.

 She has presented her research on jazz dance improvisation/pedagogy throughout the U.S., Canada and Scotland.
 Publications include “Jazz Dance, Pop Culture, and the Music Video Era” for Jazz Dance: A History of the Roots and Branches (University Press of Florida) and “Imbed/In Bed: Two Perspectives on Dance and Collaboration” with Joan Meggitt for Working Together in Qualitative Research (Sense Publishers).